 People hoard because they believe that an item will be useful or valuable in the future.
 Or they feel it has sentimental value, is unique and irreplaceable, or too big a bargain to throw away.
 They may also consider an item a reminder that will jog their memory, thinking that without it they won’t remember an important person or event.
 Or because they can’t decide where something belongs, it’s better just to keep it.

-Hoarding may be present on its own or as a symptom of another disorder.
+Hoarding is a disorder that may be present on its own or as a symptom of another disorder.
 Those most often associated with hoarding are obsessive-compulsive personality disorder (OCPD), obsessive-compulsive disorder (OCD), attention-deficit/hyperactivity disorder (ADHD), and depression.

 Although less often, hoarding may be associated with an eating disorder, pica (eating non-food materials), Prader-Willi syndrome (a genetic disorder), psychosis, or dementia.